This post may contain affiliate links. Please read our disclosure policy.

 I can’t eat cherry preserves with a spoon.
-That guilty pleasure is specifically reserved for Nutella, peanut butter, and pasta sauce.
+That guilty pleasure is reserved for Nutella, peanut butter, and tomato pasta sauce.
 (Oh, so that last one is weird?!
 Judgy)

 So what to do with all the cherry preserves?
 Spoon a generous amount over black pepper honey ricotta on sourdough toast!
 Obviously.

 Last week was the last of the local cherries in NYC.
 Like little red phantoms, one minute they’re here and the next minute they’re gone.
 Overnight the gems disappear: First the tart cherries and then the sweet.
-Every single year I’m a little sad when they depart.
+Every single year I’m left a little sad at their departure.